Cruzkenneth504/my-portfolio/README.md

 ## **Description**

 * This project aimed to learn how to create an accessible website using HTML, and CSS and to practice git commands.
-The motive of this project was to help me produce a starting code
+The motive of this project was to produce a starting code from scratch to develop a portfolio website that will allow others to see my work progress for future jobs.

 ### **Code Refactor**